mjlodge/accept-github-repo-invites/README.md

 # Usage

 In GitHub's UI go to Settings->Developer Settings.
-Create a "Classic" PAT for your account and git it repo and admin privileges.
+Create a "Classic" PAT for your account and give it repo and admin privileges.
 Very important: do not create a fine-grained PAT, which is scoped to a single repo -- it won't work for this script.

 Copy the PAT and then paste it into the following command to run the script: